Using CloudFront with Amazon S3

-If you currently distribute content directly from your Amazon S3 bucket using your own domain name (such as example.com) instead of the domain name of your Amazon S3 bucket (such as MyAWSBucket.s3.amazonaws.com), you can add CloudFront with no disruption by using the following process.
+If you currently distribute content directly from your Amazon S3 bucket using your own domain name (such as example.com) instead of the domain name of your Amazon S3 bucket (such as MyAWSBucket.s3.amazonaws.com), you can add CloudFront with no disruption by using the following procedure.

 When you create the distribution, specify the name of your Amazon S3 bucket as the origin server.